 Response: OCR understands that recipients may have religious or conscience objections to the provision of certain types of care.
 Such an objection can serve as a legitimate, nondiscriminatory reason where it is neither pretextual nor discriminatory.
 If a provider typically declines to provide a particular health service to any individual based on a religious belief, regardless of individual's sex assigned at birth or gender identity, the provider likely meets § 92.206(c)'s standard for a "legitimate, nondiscriminatory reason."
-And where a provider's religious belief causes the provider to treat individuals differently based on sex assigned at birth or gender identity, the provider a provider's religious belief causes the provider to treat protections afforded by religious freedom and conscience laws or choose to seek assurance of those protections by making use of § 92.302(b)'s assurance of religious freedom and conscience exemption process, a feature that both the 2016 and 2020 Rules lacked.
+And where a provider's religious belief causes the provider to treat individuals differently based on sex assigned at birth or gender identity, the provider may rely on the protections afforded by religious freedom and conscience laws or choose to seek assurance of those protections by making use of § 92.302(b)'s assurance of religious freedom and conscience exemption process, a feature that both the 2016 and 2020 Rules lacked.
 As discussed in more detail below, OCR is making several modifications to § 92.302 to strengthen and clarify this process.